sanjeet8953/delta-demo/README.md

 # delta-demo
-This is a Demo git for &amp; github
+This is a Demo Git for &amp; Github